Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Introduction

-Building on this paradigm, \citet{frail_24} presented a deep, full-Stokes imaging survey of the Galactic bulge and central regions using MeerKAT.
-This survey covered about $173\,\mathrm{deg}^2$ at L-band (856--1712 MHz) and achieved root-mean-square noise levels of $12$--$17\,\mu\mathrm{Jy\,beam}^{-1}$, which is an order of magnitude improvement in sensitivity compared to previous image-based search efforts.
+Building on this paradigm, \citet{cotton_25} presented a deep, full-Stokes MeerKAT L-band imaging survey of the Galactic bulge and central regions.
+The survey covered $\approx 173\,\mathrm{deg}^2$ at 856--1712\,MHz and reached root-mean-square noise levels of $\sim 12$--$17\,\mu\mathrm{Jy\,beam}^{-1}$.
 The observations consisted of pointings mosaicked into 20 partially overlapped fields, each with a size of $3\fdg125 \times 3\fdg125$ (see Figure \ref{fig:mosaic_pointings}).
-This observing setup provided uniform sensitivity and wide -area coverage across the bulge region.
-Each mosaic was imaged in multiple subbands which enabled measurement of in-band spectral index and robust polarization calibration.
-This survey cataloged not only total intensity sources but also their polarization properties across multiple subbands, enabling a systematic search for polarized compact objects.
-From their mosaicked images, they identified a set of 30 compact, circularly-polarized sources with properties resembling known pulsars.
-Complementary follow-up of these circularly polarized candidates reported in \citet{frail_24} has also yielded new MSPs \citetext{Maan et al., in prep.}.
+Each mosaic was imaged in multiple subbands, enabling in-band spectral-index measurements and robust polarization calibration, and the resulting catalog includes full-Stokes polarization information.
+Using these survey products, \citet{frail_24} carried out an image-based search for pulsar-like sources that prioritized compact sources with pulsar-like polarization and spectral properties as candidates for time-domain follow-up.
+Applying these criteria to the mosaicked images yielded 30 circularly-polarized sources with properties resembling known pulsars.
+Complementary follow-up of these candidates has also yielded new MSPs \citetext{Maan et al., in prep.}\footnote{\url{http://www.ncra.tifr.res.in/~ymaan/scope.html}}.
 In this work, we report targeted pulsation searches of 16 candidates using the UWL receiver of the Parkes radio telescope.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:source_selection}, we summarize the candidate selection of the circularly polarized sources.
 Section \ref{sec:data_analysis} describes the Murriyang observations and data reduction for pulsation searches.
-In Section \ref{sec:discoveries}, we present new discoveries and rediscoveries of eight pulsars from FFT based periodicity and acceleration searches.
-Conclusion and discussion are presented in Section \ref{sec:discussion} where we discuss about the potential causes of why these pulsars were missed previously, and why the remaining candidates yielded no pulsar detections.
+In Section \ref{sec:discoveries}, we present new discoveries and rediscoveries of nine pulsars from FFT based periodicity and acceleration searches.
+Conclusion and discussion are presented in Section \ref{sec:discussion} where we discuss the potential reasons these pulsars were missed previously, and why the remaining candidates yielded no pulsar detections.
 We also highlight the importance and future prospects for image-based and circular polarization-focused searches in the era of the Square Kilometre Array.